-Is needed only if your server is using a MyProxy service.
+This is only needed if your server is using a MyProxy service.

-To use the CLI with the preview environment you must set the
+To use the Globus CLI with the Preview environment, set the

 GLOBUS_SDK_ENVIRONMENT environment variable to the value "preview".
 This tells

-the SDK the CLI is built on to make all API calls to the preview environment
+the CLI to make API calls to the Preview environment’s services.

-You will need to log in again to use the CLI on preview, but the CLI manages
+You will need to login again when you set this environment variable, but because the CLI manages

-tokens per environment, so you can unset the the
+tokens separately for each environment, you can unset the

-variable or use a separate terminal to go back to using the production
+variable or use a separate terminal to go back to using the main

-Similarly, if you log out of one environment it will not log you out of the other, so make sure to log out of both environments separately when you are done.
+If you logout of one environment, it will not log you out of the other environment automatically, so be sure to logout of both environments when you are done.

-For example, if you are using a bash shell you could log into the preview environment with these commands
+For example, if you are using a bash shell, you can login to the preview environment with the following commands.

 $ export GLOBUS_SDK_ENVIRONMENT=preview $ globus login